2001

 Using harmonic mean curvature flow, we establish a sharp Minkowski type lower bound for total mean curvature of convex surfaces with a given area in Cartan-Hadamard 3-manifolds.
 This inequality also improves the known estimates for total mean curvature in hyperbolic 3-space.
 As an application, we obtain a Bonnesen-style isoperimetric inequality for surfaces with convex distance function in nonpositively curved 3-spaces, via monotonicity results for total mean curvature.
 This connection between the Minkowski and isoperimetric inequalities is extended to Cartan-Hadamard manifolds of any dimension.

-4. Shortest closed curve to contain a sphere in its convex hull,
+2. Shortest closed curve to contain a sphere in its convex hull,

-to appear in Bull.
+Bull.
 London.
 Math.
-Soc. (with J. Wenk).
+Soc. (with J. Wenk), 56 (2024), 2473-2482.

 We show that in Euclidean 3-space any closed curve which contains the unit sphere within its convex hull has length L ≥ 4π, and characterize the case of equality.
 This result generalizes the authors' recent solution to a conjecture of Zalgaller.
 Furthermore, for the analogous problem in n dimensions, we include the estimate L ≥ Cn√n by Nazarov, which is sharp up to the constant C.

-6. Point selections from Jordan domains in Riemannian surfaces,
+3. Point selections from Jordan domains in Riemannian surfaces,

 Using fiber bundle theory and conformal mappings, we continuously select a point from the interior of Jordan domains in Riemannian surfaces.
 This selection can be made equivariant under isometries, and take on prescribed values such as the center of mass when the domains are convex.
 Analogous results for conformal transformations are obtained as well.
 It follows that the space of Jordan domains in surfaces of constant curvature admits an isometrically equivariant strong deformation retraction onto the space of round disks.
 Finally we develop a canonical procedure for selecting points from planar Jordan domains.

-7. Convexity and rigidity of hypersurfaces in Cartan-Hadamard manifolds,
+4. Convexity and rigidity of hypersurfaces in Cartan-Hadamard manifolds,

 submitted.

-We show that in Cartan-Hadamard manifolds Mn, n≥ 3, closed infinitesimally convex hypersurfaces Γ bound convex flat regions, if curvature of Mn vanishes on tangent planes of Γ. This encompasses Chern-Lashof characterization of convex hypersurfaces in Euclidean space, and some results of Greene-Wu-Gromov on rigidity of Cartan-Hadamard manifolds.
+We show that in Cartan-Hadamard manifolds Mn, n≥ 3, closed infinitesimally convex hypersurfaces Γ bound convex flat regions, if curvature of Mn vanishes on tangent planes of Γ. This encompasses Chern-Lashof-Sacksteder characterization of compact convex hypersurfaces in Euclidean space, and some results of Greene-Wu-Gromov on rigidity of Cartan-Hadamard manifolds.
 It follows that closed simply connected surfaces in M3 with minimal total absolute curvature bound Euclidean convex bodies, as stated by M. Gromov in 1985.
 The proofs employ the Gauss-Codazzi equations, a generalization of Schur comparison theorem to CAT(k) spaces, and other techniques from Alexandrov geometry outlined by A. Petrunin.

-8. Open problems in geometry of curves and surfaces,
+7. Open problems in geometry of curves and surfaces,

 in progress.